Crypto Prices Today: Bitcoin Down to $29K | Al Bawaba

-The crypto market today is back to the red zone with bitcoin, world's largest cryptocurrency, trading at $29,265 at the time of writing.
+The crypto market today is back in red again with bitcoin, world's largest cryptocurrency, trading at $29,103 at the time of writing.

-The worldwide crypto market capitalization is currently $1.25 trillion, decreasing 3.27% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $90.41 billion, which makes a 27.85% decrease.
+The worldwide crypto market capitalization is currently $1.24 trillion, decreasing 2.12% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $78.63 billion, which makes a 7.86% increase.

 Bitcoin and Crypto Prices